 Living in the age of globalization, digitalization and increased market competition, most businesses are thinking about expanding their business operations overseas.
-As Ian Goldin recently noted in Financial Times Covid-19 will not kill globalization.
+As Ian Goldin recently noted that Covid-19 will not kill globalization.
 Rather, it will accelerate underlying trends, compressing into 2020 a transformation inflows across national borders that would have taken years to emerge.
 Its natural for any business entrepreneur to think about expanding internationally once the business in the domestic market is well established and thriving.
 While going global may have multiple benefits such as new growth opportunities, more sales, enhanced brand image, higher competitiveness, there are still risks and challenges that need to be considered before making this step.
 Some of those challenges include financial resources, taxes, legal and compliance legislation, fluctuating exchange rates, international workforce, etc. These requirements differ across countries, which make them even more challenging as each must be studied cautiously.
 However, you can consider buying a business; it will cause you less hassle in terms of establishing the name.
 You can look further at the Truforte Business Group website.

 To be successful in your exporting endeavor, a business entrepreneur must first decide if the company has the potential to sell its products and services internationally and whether the product and services are qualitative enough to be demanded in the international market.

 Every business owner is aware that running a business is quite daunting and requires lots of effort in running it effectively and efficiently.
 The decision to grow internationally will require even more commitment, energy and preparation.
 Therefore, its important to primarily assess whether the company has the capacity, management and resources, both financial and human, to uptake such a decision.
 Also, in terms of products and service capacities – one needs to think about whether they meet the international standards and do they have the capacity to meet the demand.